Updated 11th April 2021

 Viktor Hovland (Photo: Kevin C. Cox / Getty Images)

 2018 – Doug GHIM (USA) finished tied 50th on 296 (+2).
-As the only amateur to make the cut Doug secured the Silver Cup on the Friday night.
+As the only amateur to make the cut Doug effectively secured the Silver Cup at the end of Round 2.

 Doug Ghim Receives The Silver Cup From Fred Ridley (Photo: The Masters)